 It also shows us when we can make the best of those times of year when volunteers are naturally inclined to head out into their communities, focusing energy and promotion around key times in the year.

 On the flip side, it is worth questioning, how much are these numbers chicken and egg?
-The ‘use-it-or-lose-it’ chart shows just how easy it is to manipulate the numbers and drive engagement.
 There is definitely a danger that we could be re-enforcing our assumptions about when people like to volunteer.
 Could we be doing more to stimulate interest at quiet times?
-Certainly we’d love to hear about your numbers and whether they correlate to ours or not.
+Certainly, we’d love to hear about your numbers and whether they correlate to ours or not.

 As with all CSR activity, the agenda must always return to the impact we’re having on our communities.
 I think this data really begs the question of how local charities might feel about the contrast in support they receive across the year, and how easy it is to cope with the eight-fold contrast between March and August.